Tihaozi/codeLab/README.md

-# labs
+# CodeLab
-A Place for Codes
+A Place for Codes Testing of my Experiences in Python and Especialy in GUI.

+I'm working everyday ...